Singapore

 • researching speakers and organisations in advance and preparing questions, topics for discussion

-• engaging in every session (eg taking notes, interacting with the speakers)
+• engaging in every session (eg taking notes, active listening and interacting with the speakers)

 • asking at least one question every day of the programme